Darwin, Northern Territory: Arts and culture

 Local and visiting bands can be heard at venues including the Darwin Entertainment Centre, The Vic Hotel, Happy Yess, and Brown's Mart.
 Artists such as Jessica Mauboy and The Groovesmiths call Darwin home.

+The multiculturalism of Darwin has helped make Southeast Asian noodle broth laksa the city's favourite meal.

 Other entertainment

 Weekly markets include the popular Mindil Beach Sunset Market (Thursdays and Sundays during the dry season); Parap Market; Nightcliff Market; and Rapid Creek market.

 Darwin's only casino opened in 1979 as the Don Casino, operating out of the Don Hotel on Cavenagh Street.
-The present site of the hotel and casino on Darwin's Mindil Beach opened in 1983, at which point gambling operations ceased at the Don Hotel and commenced at the newly built facilities.
+The present site of the hotel and casino on Darwin's Mindil Beach opened in 1983, at which point gambling operations ceased at the Don Hotel and resumed at the newly built facilities.
 The new hotel and casino was named Mindil Beach Casino until 1985, when the name changed to the Diamond Beach Hotel Casino.
-Upon the acquisition by MGM Grand the hotel was re-branded as the MGM Grand Darwin, before it changed to Skycity Darwin after Skycity Entertainment Group purchased the hotel in 2004.
+Upon its acquisition by MGM Grand the hotel was rebranded as the MGM Grand Darwin, before it changed to Skycity Darwin after Skycity Entertainment Group purchased the hotel in 2004.

 Mitchell Street in the central business district is lined with nightclubs, takeaways, and restaurants.
 This is the city's entertainment hub.
-There are several smaller theatres, three cinema complexes (CBD, Casuarina, and Palmerston), and the Deckchair Cinema.
-This is an open-air cinema that operates through the dry season, from April to October, and screens independent and arthouse films.
+There are several smaller theatres, two indoor cinema complexes, one at Casuarina and one at Palmerston.
+Darwin City hosts The Deckchair Cinema, an open-air cinema operates through the dry season, from April to October, screening independent and arthouse films.

 Recreation

 Beaches

 During the months of October–May the sea contains deadly box jellyfish, known locally as stingers or sea wasps.
 Saltwater crocodiles are common in all waterways surrounding Darwin and are occasionally found in Darwin Harbour and on local beaches.
 An active trapping program is carried out by the NT Government to limit numbers of crocodiles within the Darwin urban waterway area.

 The city has many kilometres of beaches, including the Casuarina Beach and renowned Mindil Beach, home of the Mindil Beach markets.
 Darwin City Council has designated an area of Casuarina Beach as a free beach, which has been designated as a nudist beach area since 1976.

-Bundilla Beach was formerly named Vesteys Beach, as it was one of the beaches overlooked by Vestey's Meatworks, which existed from 1914 to 1920 and which was involved in the Darwin rebellion.
+Bundilla Beach was formerly named Vesteys Beach, as it was one of the beaches overlooked by Vestey's Meatworks, which existed from 1914 to 1920 and was involved in the Darwin rebellion.
 In March 2021, the beach was formally renamed Bundilla Beach, the name by which it had long been known to the traditional owners, the Larrakia people.

 The Darwin Surf Life Saving Club operates longboats and surf skis and provides events and lifesaving accreditations.

+Lake Alexander is an artificial lake at East Point Reserve, suitable for swimming and water sports throughout the year.